HeZhang1991/CSE6250-Final-Project/README.md

 Step 3: Make sure the /NeuralSurvivalClustering folder is under /content/gdrive/My Drive

-Step 4: Go to the folder named /Experiments
+Step 4: Go to the folder /Experiments

 Step 5: Open the notebook "Neural Survival Clustering on SUPPORT Dataset.ipynb" or "Neural Survival Clustering on METABRIC Dataset.ipynb"